StevenEddies/edc/README.md

 Self-hosted web app to help you build good habits by doing things every day.
 Inspired by the [Every Day Calendar](https://www.simonegiertz.com/every-day-calendar).

+Please note this project is still in development.
+It's functional, but very rough around the edges.

 ![Screenshot of EDC](screenshot.png)